Array ( => default )

 Choose from being stuck on the Titanic or being an archaeologist trapped in an Egyptian tomb, and find your way out with clues and riddles.
 Put your heads together and bond during this interactive and fun activity.

-The air and space museum is a popular destination for kids of all ages.
+The National Air and Space Museum is a popular destination for kids of all ages.
 Parents enjoy reading up on the history of aviation, while children are entranced by the cool aircrafts hanging from the ceiling.

 The museum also has interactive experiences like the simulator rides, planetarium shows, and science demonstrations.
-The Wright brother’s airplane, as well as Charles Lindbergh’s airplane, are both on display at DC’s Air and Space Museum.
+The Wright brother’s airplane, as well as Charles Lindbergh’s airplane, are both on display at DC’s National Air and Space Museum.
+The museum is currently undergoing restoration work so be sure to check what exhibits are open before visiting.

 Tidal Basin Paddle Boating